Gold demand in 2015 expected to outweigh supply – Your News to Know

 Divers in the Israeli Mediterranean find a large trove of antique gold coins

 This week, the Israeli Antiquities Authority (IAA) revealed a record amount of gold coins were found by scuba divers off the country’s Mediterranean coast.

 The treasure trove, the largest ever uncovered in Israeli history, was accidentally spotted by members of a diving club nearby.
 “At first they thought they had spotted a toy coin from a game and it was only after they understood the coin was the real thing that they collected several coins and quickly returned to the shore in order to inform the director of the dive club about their find,” the authority statement said.

 The 2,000 coins in different denominations, originating from the Fatimid Caliphate, weigh in at around 20 pounds total and have been deemed priceless by the antiquities authority, who refused to provide a potential price estimate.
 An authority spokeswoman also added that there will be no finder’s fee for the coins, which were uncovered by the winter storms in the area.

 Several origins for the treasure have been suggested by Kobi Sharvit, the director of the IAA marine archeology unit, who also announced that excavations will be done on the treasure trove site in order to ascertain how the gold coins ended up there.

 Read Birch Gold Group reviews on our profile on Certified Consumer Reviews.

-photo credit: Investing in gold, gold bars, gold bullion and gold coins via photopin (license)bank of america, china, india, israel, kitco news, lawrence williams
+photo credit: Investing in gold, gold bars, gold bullion and gold coins via photopin (license)bank of america, china, Featured, india, israel, kitco news, lawrence williams